Richard Redmayne: Government work

-Professional institutions
+Professional affiliations

 Redmayne was an active member of many institutions throughout his life, starting with his election as a student member of the North of England Institute of Mining and Mechanical Engineers in 1884.
 He became a member of the Federated Institution of Mining Engineers in 1889 and would be elected an honorary member in 1909.
 He was elected to the presidency of the Institution of Mining and Metallurgy in 1916, the first of several such offices.
-In 1922, during his tenure as chairman of the Imperial Resources Bureau, he became the first president of the Institution of Professional Civil Servants an office to which he was re-elected every year until his death.
+In 1922, during his tenure as chairman of the Imperial Resources Bureau, he became the first president of the Institution of Professional Civil Servants, an office to which he was re-elected every year until his death.
 He served as president of the Institution of Civil Engineers for the 1934-5 session and was a fellow of the Geological Society.
 He was also made a Knight of the National Order of the Legion of Honour and a Companion of the Order of Saint John.

 Publications

 Redmayne was the author of several publications during his lifetime.
-The first of these was his co-authorship of Colliery Working and Management with Harrison Bulman which was acknowledged as a standard text and was reprinted several times.
-His five volume Modern Practice in Mining is a comprehensive account of the coal mining industry of his time and was written from 1908 to 1932.
+The first of these was his co-authorship of Colliery Working and Management with Harrison Bulman, which was acknowledged as a standard text and was reprinted several times.
+His five-volume Modern Practice in Mining is a comprehensive account of the coal mining industry of his time and was written from 1908 to 1932.
 His autobiography Men, Mines and Memories was written in 1942 and his account of the war, The British Coal Mining Industry During the War was written in 1923.

-Later life
+Personal life

 In 1898, Redmayne married Edith Rose Richards, with whom he would father one son, John, Esq., and two daughters.

 He died, aged ninety, at his home in Little Hadham, Hertfordshire on 27 December 1955.
 His great-grandsons through John's son, Richard, Esq., include the cricketer James Redmayne and the actor Eddie Redmayne.